dilshan-uptime/client-ticket-v3/replit.md

 ## Setup Instructions
 1. Add all required environment variables via Replit Secrets (see Environment Variables section)
 2. Make sure your Microsoft Azure app registration has the redirect URI configured
-3. The application will automatically redirect to Microsoft login when accessed
+3. Visit the application to see the landing page
+4. Click "Sign in with Microsoft" to authenticate
-4. After successful authentication, users will be directed to the home page
+5. After successful authentication, users will be directed to the home page

 ## Authentication Flow
-1. User visits the application
+1. User visits the application and sees the landing page with Uptime logo
-2. App checks if user is authenticated via MSAL
+2. User clicks "Sign in with Microsoft" button
-3. If not authenticated, redirects to Microsoft login page
+3. App redirects to Microsoft login page
 4. User logs in with Microsoft credentials
 5. Microsoft redirects back to the app with authentication token
-6. App acquires access token silently and stores it in localStorage
+6. App acquires access token silently and stores it securely in MSAL cache
 7. User data is synced with Redux store
 8. Protected routes are now accessible